smithy-security/smithy/docs/designs/policy-enricher.md

 }
 ```

-This backwards compatible change allows dracon to optionally append policy
+This backwards compatible change allows smithy to optionally append policy
 information to a message.

 ### Enricher execution changes